 Prof. Wolfgang Voelter Laboratories Complex (NRL)

-A new research wing of the H.E.J.
-Research Institute of Chemistry is recently focusing on applied chemical science, textile chemistry, nanochemistry and other disciplines of national need.
+A research wing of the H.E.J.
+Research Institute of Chemistry is focusing on applied chemical science, textile chemistry, nanochemistry and other disciplines of national need.
 The Executive Board of ICCBS approved that the New Research Laboratory (NRL) of the ICCBS will be named as the Prof. Wolfgang Voelter Laboratories Complex, in recognition of his outstanding services to the ICCBS and Pakistan, spread over 5 decades.

 Prof. Wolfgang Voelter is among those individuals who have left an indelible mark on science in Pakistan and in many other developing countries.
 He was born in October 20, 1936 in Ludwigsburg, Germany, and completed Diploma in Chemistry in 1956 from Tübingen University.
 He also got degree in Vorphysikum in Medicine (1964) and Dr. rer. nat.
 (1966) from Tübingen University (Prof. Ernst Bayer).
 In parallel, he finished Physikum in Medicine at the Erlangen University.
 He has worked as a Research Fellow at Stanford University (Prof. Carl Djerassi) and Kaiser Foundation Research Institute, California, USA, from 1966-1970.
 Since 1970 he is associated with Tübingen University as a Professor.